getgud-io/cpp-getgud-sdk/README.md

 Getgud's C++ SDK allows you to integrate your game with the GetGud platform.
 Once integrated, you will be able to:

-- Stream live Game data to Getgud's cloud (In-match Actions, In-match Reports, In-match Chat messages)
+- Stream live game data to GetGud's cloud, including in-match actions, in-match reports, and in-match chat messages.
 - Send Reports about historical matches to Getgud.
 - Send (and update) player information to Getgud.

 ## Build requirements:
 The shared and static libraries are different.
-Shared library can be linked directly to a project, because the binaries and headers requires only.
+The shared library can be linked directly to a project because it only requires the binaries and headers.
 However, here is the way to link the static library correctly:
 ### Linux:
 Dependencies:
 - libcurl development kit.
 - zlib development kit.
 - openssl development kit.
-- libssl developemnt kit.
+- libssl development kit.
-- libcrypto developemnt kit.
+- libcrypto development kit.
 - g++ and gcc packages.
 - pthread library.